Easy (and Fun) Ways to Improve Your Gas Mileage

 How this works is that you are spreading out the amount of force required to turn your car.

 Shift Early and Often – Even in an Automatic

-NO, accelerating hard is never in any way more fuel efficient than accelerating slowly.
-And yet if you feel like indulging in putting the pedal to the metal (a temptation that happens to all of us) there is no reason to force tour car into its maximum RPM on your tachometer.
-If you drive a manual, you can shift 500, 1,000, or even 2,000 RPM earlier than in order reduce the extra fuel you’re spending.
+If you drive a manual transmission vehicle, you can shift 500, 1,000, or even 2,000 RPM earlier to reduce the extra fuel you’re spending.
 Racecar drivers call this method “short shifting.”
 Believe it or not, most new automatic transmission systems are already programmed to do this under “normal” driving conditions.

-As gas prices consistently move up and down it’s almost essential that drivers do whatever it takes to get as many miles on a full tank as they can.
-There’s no reason for it to be a chore, however.
-Simply following these tips will not only help you boost your mileage, you’ll probably have great time behind the wheel.
+As gas prices consistently fluctuate, drivers must do whatever it takes to get better gas mileage.
+There’s no reason for it to be a chore, however, as simply following these tips will not only help you boost your mileage, you’ll probably have a great time behind the wheel.
 And that is priceless.